 Wellness Committee

-To enhance the district’s efforts to improve the health of our students, a School Nutrition and Physical Activity Advisory Committee (SNPAAC) shall be formed.
-It shall be structured in a way to ensure age-appropriate recommendations are made that correlate to the District’s grade configurations.
+To enhance the district’s efforts to improve the health of our students, a School Nutrition and Physical Activity Advisory Committee (SNPAAC) has been formed.
+It is structured in a way to ensure age-appropriate recommendations are made that correlate to the District’s grade configurations.
 The SNPAAC shall have the powers and responsibilities delegated to it by statute and Rule and are incorporated into this policy by reference.
 The overarching goal of the committee shall be to promote student wellness by monitoring how well the District is doing at implementing this policy.
 The SNPAAC shall use modules 1, 2, 3, 4, and 8 of the Centers For Disease Control’ (CDC) School Health Index as a basis for annually assessing each school’s progress toward meeting the requirements of this policy.
-The results of the annual assessment shall be included in each school’s ACSIP, provided to each school’s principal, and reported to the board.
+The results of the annual assessment shall be included in each school’s ACSIP, provided to each school’s principal, and reported to the board, families and the public.
 Goals and objectives for nutrition and physical activity shall also be included in the ACSIP.

+The LRSD Wellness Policy, written by the SNPAAC members, was originally approved in 2007 by the District Board of Education.
+This policy includes requirements to support district compliance with current state and

+federal legislation.

 The SNPAAC shall be made up of Individuals from the following groups to the extent interested persons from each group desire to be included in the development, implementation, and periodic review of the District's wellness policy:

+Representatives from each appropriate grade level group (elementary, middle and senior high)

 Members of the District’s Board of Directors;

 School administrators;

-School nutrition personnel;
+School nutrition personnel including the District’s Director of Food Service;

 Teacher organizations;